 But he who was of the bondwoman was born according to the flesh, and he of the freewoman through promise,

 Paul draws a contrast between law and grace by an analogy between the births of Isaac and Ishmael.
-Ishmael’s birth was ordinary but came out of fleshly manipulation by Abraham and Sarah.
-They thought that they could help God along by using a carnal method for obtaining a child, so Sarah suggested, because of her advanced age, that Abraham have sex with Hagar so that he could have a son.
+Ishmael’s birth was ordinary but came out of fleshly manipulation by Abraham and Sarah to obtain a child.
+They thought that they could help God along by using a carnal method for getting a child, so Sarah suggested, because of her advanced age, that Abraham have sex with Hagar so that they could have a son.

 Isaac’s birth, sixteen years later, however, came by a previous promise of God (Genesis 15:1-4).
 Sarah was too old to bear a child (Romans 4:18-21), yet God promised her a child in the face of her aging years.
 Similarly, we cannot manipulate our way into salvation or sanctification, for we accept them by faith.